 Other transparent materials can be used in place of glass.
 The frame panel is the darker shape with a hexagonal outer edge and a circular inner edge.

 Removing a side panel and its two adjacent corner panels effectively slices the shell along one side of its hexagonal frame panel.
-The hexagon is 5 metres across its flats (5 metres AF).
+The hexagon is five metres across its flats (5 metres AF).
 This slicing leaves an elliptical opening 5 metres wide by 2½ metres high - the same 2:1 aspect ratio as the ellipsoidal shell.
 The sliced edge of the inner skin of the unit can be seen through the opening in the outer skin.
 The inner skin merely illustrate the clearance thickness of the shell wall - in effect the inward extent of its padding and ribbing.
 Through the elliptical opening can be seen the green pattern of the petal unit's 5 metre diameter floor panel.

 After the slicing, the elliptical hole created is filled by an elliptical wall.
 This 5 by 2½ metre elliptical wall comprises a central panel and two end panels as shown by the lighter and darker textures.
 The central panel contains a 1 by 2 metre cut-out for a doorway.
 A sliding door mechanism can be accommodated in the body of this central panel.
 Slicing this generic ellipsoidal unit to form the straight edge allows units to be joined along their straight edges to form the much larger daisy module.